Mohammad Ali Taheri

-Mohammad Ali Taheri (محمد علی طاهری; born 1956, in Kermanshah, Iran) is an alternative medicine practitioner and cognitive researcher who is the founder of Erfan-e-Halgheh, also called Interuniversal Mysticism, a version of Iranian mysticism Irfan.
+Mohammad Ali Taheri (محمد علی طاهری; born 1956, in Kermanshah, Iran) is an alternative medicine practitioner who is the founder of Erfan-e-Halgheh, also called Interuniversal Mysticism, a version of Iranian mysticism Irfan.
 He is also the founder of the Erfan Halghe Cultural Institute.

-Taheri has founded two complementary medicine treatments Faradarmani and Psymentology and has been honored with doctorate degree for his research.
+Taheri has founded two complementary medicine treatments Faradarmani and Psymentology and, according to him, has been honored with doctorate degrees by alternative medicine universities for his research.

 He is currently based in Canada after the grant of asylum by the Government of Canada.

 Life

 Early years

-Mohammad Ali Taheri was born on 1956 in Kermanshah, Iran and received his primary education from his hometown.
+Mohammad Ali Taheri was born in 1956 in Kermanshah, Iran and received his primary education from his hometown.
 Later, they moved to Tehran for better opportunities.

-Described as a child prodigy, Taheri was very curious since childhood and loved staring at the stars at nights.
-He wanted to know about the universe, secret of creation, and purpose of life.
-Due to his desire to know about the stars and their cause, he designed and made airplanes to get closer to them during his adolescence, in Tehran.

-At the age of sixteen, he built a helicopter in the courtyard of his house.
-This invention created various problems for his family as the Security and Intelligence Service of Iran (SAVAK) believed that it is impossible that a schoolboy can design such a thing and suspected a foreign hand.
-Finally, after a long investigation and presentation of the Dictionary of Aviation Technical Terms written by him, they were convinced and changed their mind.

-Tahiri studied environmental engineering.
-Meanwhile, he continued his investigation about stars and started studying cosmology, influenced by Persian mystic, Rumi.
-Later, he went to Turkey where he studied briefly at the Middle East Technical University.
-As a professional, he is trained as a mechanical engineer.
+Later, he went to Turkey where he studied briefly at the Middle East Technical University but did not get any degree.

-Upon his return to Iran, he founded an engineering firm, Tiva Kian Engineering and Design Company, and designed mushroom production and flour factories.
-During the Iran-Iraq War, he designed two machine guns and made a list of innovations in military technology which were praised by Akbar Hashemi Rafsanjani in his memoir.
+Upon his return to Iran, he founded an engineering firm, Tiva Kian Engineering and Design Company, and designed small machines for use in mushroom production and flour factories.